|

 situation.
 Among the most ancient observable stars are those found in

-globular star-clusters some of which are located near the Milky Way
+globular star clusters some of which are located near the Milky Way

 galaxy.
 Estimates of their age, based on calculations of how fast